Introduction to Secure Data Sharing¶

 How Does Secure Data Sharing Work?¶

 With Secure Data Sharing, no actual data is copied or transferred between accounts.
-All sharing is accomplished through Snowflake’s unique services layer and metadata store.
-This is an important concept because it means that shared data does not take up any storage in a consumer account and, therefore, does not contribute to the consumer’s monthly data storage charges.
+All sharing uses Snowflake’s services layer and metadata store.
+Shared data does not take up any storage in a consumer account and therefore does not contribute to the consumer’s monthly data storage charges.
 The only charges to consumers are for the compute resources (i.e. virtual warehouses) used to query the shared data.

-In addition, because no data is copied or exchanged, Secure Data Sharing setup is quick and easy for providers and access to the shared data is instantaneous for consumers:
+Because no data is copied or exchanged, Secure Data Sharing setup is quick and easy for providers and access to the shared data is near-instantaneous for consumers:

 The provider creates a share of a database in their account and grants access to specific objects in the database.
 The provider can also share data from multiple databases, as long as these databases belong to the same account.
 One or more accounts are then added to the share, which can include your own accounts (if you have multiple Snowflake accounts).

-For more details, see What is a Share? (in this topic).
+For more details, refer to What is a Share? (in this topic).

 On the consumer side, a read-only database is created from the share.
 Access to this database is configurable using the same, standard role-based access control that Snowflake provides for all objects in the system.

-Through this architecture, Snowflake enables creating a network of providers that can share data with multiple consumers (including within their own organization) and consumers that can access shared data from multiple providers:
+With this architecture, Snowflake enables a network of providers that can share data with multiple consumers (including within their own organization) and consumers that can access shared data from multiple providers:

 Any full Snowflake account can both provide and consume shared data.
 Snowflake also supports third-party accounts, a special type of account that consumes shared data from a single provider account.
-For more details, see Reader Accounts (in this topic).
+For more details, refer to Reader Accounts for Third-Party Access (in this topic).